watdev-eu/.github/profile/README.md

 European Union](https://europa.eu/capacity4dev/desira) and aims to develop an in-depth understanding of small and large-scale water and agricultural resource dynamics and management while boosting people’s resilience to climate, through innovative research, modelling, and capacity building approaches.

+The latest version of the toolbox is available at [toolbox.watdev.eu](https://toolbox.watdev.eu)